dhruvvgandhi/Flutter-Api-Handling/README.md

 **_### Flutter-Api-Handling_**

-This Repo i used some open source api for education purpose.
+This Repo i used some open source API for education purpose.
 I am taking data from API and displaying data on app with responsive user interface.

+Note: All Application Ui ScreenShoot provided into OutputFile floder
+      And For API , you will get that api link in importantfile.txt in all packages

 **_### Responsive Ui with API Handling_**
 **Screen View Video of  User Interface of Folder name (Responsive_api_handling)**